benc-uk/nanomon/readme.md

   - _resultCount_ - Number of records returned from the query (number)
   - _result1_, _result2_ etc - Each result of the query returned as a separate numbered output (string)

-### Prometheus Monitor
+### Prometheus Query Monitor

-The Prometheus monitor executes a Prometheus query against a given Prometheus server, it will return failed status if the query fails to execute or returns no results.
-Otherwise it will return OK.
+This monitor executes a query against a given Prometheus server, it will return failed status if the query fails to execute, otherwise it will return OK.

+You're going to need to be familiar with PromQL in order to use this monitor type, see [Prometheus Querying Basics](https://prometheus.io/docs/prometheus/latest/querying/basics/) for more details.
+You'll also need to know the names of the metrics available in the Prometheus server you're querying.

 - **Target:** The full URL of the Prometheus server e.g. `http://prometheus-server:9090`
 - **Value:** The result of the query, if the result is a vector or range, the first value is used.